aparna-surendra/wiki_fam_tree/README.md

 # wiki_fam_tree
 ## Sri Lankan state-owned enterprises - scraping management data
 Data on Sri Lankan state-owned enterprises (SOEs) is surprisingly sparse.
-As part of a project to assist a Sri Lankan civil society organisation, this code scrapes management data (from the Colombo Stock Exchange website) to collect names of relevant management.
+As part of a project to assist a Sri Lankan civil society organisation, this code scrapes management data (from the Colombo Stock Exchange website) to collect names of management.

 The output CSV file has the following columns:
 <ul>